-Impact of leather production on the environment
+Consequences of leather production for the environment

 Whether in the factory or during transport there - the production of leather unfortunately produces a lot of pollutants that burden our environment and also our health.